Superfluid Stiffness and Josephson Quantum Capacitance: Adiabatic Approach and Topological Effects: Introduction

 The standard definition of the here-termed Josephson quantum capacitance (JQC) is given through the relation $\rho_c=c_{\cal Q}V$, where $\rho_c$ denotes the excess charge density appearing on each one of the Josephson junction capacitor plates due to the voltage bias.
 In analogy to the alternative adiabatic approach that we introduce for the superfluid stiffness, gauge invariance also allows us to bring forward an equi\-va\-lent definition for the JQC, which instead involves the time derivative of the superconducting phase difference characterizing the Josephson junction.
 With no loss of generality, we assume that the value of the superconducting phase is zero in one of the leads and equal to $\phi$ in the other.
 Under this gauge choice, we propose to define the JQC through the following expession:

 Equations~\eqref{eq:AdiabDefSS} and~\eqref{eq:AdiabDefJQC} allow us to unify the superfluid stiffness and JQC in superconducting (semi)metals, by viewing them as the adiabatic charge density and current responses to spatiotemporal gradients of the superconducting phase.
 This unified picture further hints at a JQC of topological origin.
-Indeed, such a possibility was first discussed in Ref.~\onlinecite{WJA} for Josephson junctions invol\-ving superconducting (strained) graphene.
-There, it was also shown that the JQC for strained graphene is directly connected to the quantum metric of the zeroth pseudo-Landau level.
+Indeed, such a possibility was first discussed in Ref.~\onlinecite{WJA} for Josephson junctions invol\-ving {superconducting (strained) graphene~\cite{Peltonen,BreyFertig,Wakabayashi,covaci,bruno,Roy,V-Kauppila}}.
+There, it was also shown that the JQC for strained graphene is directly connected to the quantum metric of {the zero energy state of the so-called pseudo-Landau le\-vels~\cite{Graphene,NeekCovaciAmal,Neek-Amal,Salerno,Shuze,Nigge,Hsu,Jamotte,Tianyu22}}.
 Hence, our approach also unveils connections between diagonal (non-Hall type) topological responses and the quantum geometry ari\-sing in currently experimentally accessible materials and nano\-de\-vices.

 The presentation of the above topics is organized as follows.
 First, in Sec.~\ref{sec:StandardSuperStiffness}, we review the standard approach employed for the eva\-lua\-tion of the superfluid stiffness, which we apply in Sec.~\ref{sec:SSTopoMetals} for STSs in various dimensions.
 In Sec.~\ref{sec:StiffnessReform} we proceed with introducing our alternative method to obtain the superfluid stiffness.
 We exemplify how our method works in Secs.~\ref{sec:Adiab1D} and~\ref{sec:Adiab2D}, where we focus on the 1D and 2D systems discussed in Sec.~\ref{sec:SSTopoMetals}.
 Next in line is the discussion of topological effects in the JQC, which are analyzed in Section~\ref{sec:JQC}.
 There, we present the standard approach to JQC, we introduce the here proposed reformulated method, and afterwards evaluate the JQC for the systems investigated in Secs.~\ref{sec:Adiab1D} and~\ref{sec:Adiab2D}.
 Section~\ref{sec:Zeeman} considers the effects of a Zeeman field on the quantized phenomena encountered above.
-Section~\ref{sec:Conclusions} summarizes our findings and provides an outlook.
-Finally, Appendices~\ref{app:AppendixA}-\ref{app:AppendixD} provide further technical details.
+Section~\ref{sec:Conclusions} summarizes our findings and provides an outlook. {Finally, Appendices~\ref{app:AppendixA}-\ref{app:AppendixE} provide further technical details.}